Pho Glossary

 Bánh mì

-Okay it's not pho but I received plenty of questions about it so here it is.
+Okay it is not pho but I received plenty of questions about it so here it is.

 Vietnamese bánh mì or banh mi has two main meanings.
 One, banh mi in general means a loaf/slice/piece of bread, most often tied to the French baguette, but can also be used to describe sliced bread and other breads.
 Two, banh mi refers to the bread stuffed with a variety of meats, vegetables and pickles.
 In a Viet sandwich shop, you can buy the whole baguette banh mi, and also order the bread stuffed with meat banh mi.

-"Bánh" itself really has several meanings, but in this context it means any flour-, rice- or wheat-based food that is baked, cooked, or steamed (bánh ngọt means sweet cake, bánh bao means ball-shaped steamed dumpling, bánh chưng means rice cake, etc.) "Mì" also has several meanings (one of which is egg noodle) but in this context it means bột mì or wheat flour.
+The word Bánh itself really has several meanings, but in this context it means any flour-, rice- or wheat-based food that is baked, cooked, or steamed (bánh ngọt means sweet cake, bánh bao means ball-shaped steamed dumpling, bánh chưng means rice cake, etc.) The word Mì also has several meanings (one of which is egg noodle) but in this context it means bột mì or wheat flour.

 Bánh phở